-Saks Fifth Avenue CEO: Department stores have failed customers.
-Here’s how to fix them
+Saks Fifth Avenue CEO: Some department stores are struggling.
+Here’s how they can be saved

 We must focus on the idea that the customer is the boss, and everything we do should be centered around this mindset.
 It may sound obvious, but many have forgotten this basic principle.

 It starts with supply chain innovation.
-We need to go all the way upstream – from working with our fabric suppliers and factories to tightening commitments and lead times.
+We need to go all the way upstream—from working with our fabric suppliers and factories to tightening commitments and lead times.
 We simply need to deliver products that customers can buy now and wear now.
 It’s all about and has always been about instant gratification, which is now more important than ever in a 24/7, on-demand world.
 If we buy smarter and deliver closer to when people want their clothes, everyone will benefit.

 Luxury department stores also need to provide a frictionless, channel-agnostic experience powered by expert service and super-charged analytics.
 Both in-store and online, building strong customer relationships is a key differentiator, especially in the luxury space.
 Regardless of where customers shop, they’ll still feel that highly personalized level of service for which luxury is known.